scrtlabs/SecretNetwork/docs/privacy-model-of-secret-contracts.md

 #### External errors (VM or interaction with the blockchain)

-A `VMError` occurs when there's an error during the contract's execution but outside of the contarct's code.
+A `VMError` occurs when there's an error during the contract's execution but outside of the contract's code.
 In this case the error message is not encrypted as well.

 Some examples of `VMErrors`: